springernature/vpat/springer-nature-link.md

 </td>
 <td>Partially Supports</td>
 <td>
-This product contains content that is rendered in two separate designs.
-We are in the process of transferring all content from the older design to the newer design.
-<br><br>
-Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) contain user interface icons that do not meet minimum contrast requirements for non-text content.
-<br><br>
 When supplied by authors who publish with us, Graphical Objects (e.g. charts, graphs, or maps, among others) may have inadequate contrast.
 <br><br>
 Third party content (e.g. advertising, customer services widgets) may inject non-text elements with inadequate contrast.
 When we become aware of deficiencies, we immediately take steps to request repairs from third party vendors.